Everest Base Camp Trek Experience

 - Also, the other name of Pema Choling Gompa in Phakding is also known as Rimishung Gumba.
-It is the oldest and essential Gumba in the Khumbu region.
+It is the oldest and most essential Gumba in the Khumbu region.

 Day 2: Trek to Namche Bazaar

 Day 3: Acclimatization Day in Namche Bazaar

 - You can see a remote mountain on the right side of Mt.
 Kongde.
 Its name is Mount Khumbila.

-- Behind it, there is a small village popularly known as a green valley.
-People say that many years ago, people painted their house’s roof with white sparkle zinc.
+- Behind it, there is a small village popularly known as green valley.
+Many years ago, people painted their house’s roofs with white sparkle zinc.

 - As a result, the reflection of sunlight caused all snowmelt in Khumbila Mountain.
-Later on, people realized the effects of white zinc and replaced the roof with green color.
+Later, people realized the effects of white zinc and replaced the roof with green.

 - After that, villagers called it Green Valley.
 Besides, Khumbila is a sacred mountain restricted from climbing.